filipi/onde/README.md

 # O.N.D.E.

-O.N.D.E. - Onde is Not Developed by Experts
+O.N.D.E. - Onde was Not Developed for aEsthetics

 Inspired by the [exflickr/flamework](https://github.com/exflickr/flamework), Onde is a quick and dirty PHP application prototyping fLame Work.